floodfx/cfmr-python/README.md

 * `emitter` - a framework helper to which you should write output from the reducer (again discussed above)

 ### Example
-Here is the `mapper` and `reducer` implementations for the canonical example of wordcound:
+Here is the `mapper` and `reducer` implementations for the canonical example of wordcount:

 #### `mapper`
 ```python